 Call us on 01304 626 444 or complete the property valuation request form for your free valuation here.

-2 Choosing Miles & Barr
+3 Why Choose Miles & Barr

 4 Presenting your property

 Presenting your property is essential as first impressions count.
 You should consider addressing any jobs you have been meaning to get done, add a fresh coat of paint where applicable and ensure your rooms are empty from clutter.
-Once you’re happy with the presentation of your property our photographers will take photographs and we will produce floorplans as well as a comprehensive description.
+Once you’re happy with the presentation of your property our photographers will take photographs and we will produce floorplans as well as a comprehensive description

 5 Advertising your property